madsen-dev/de-ht/README.md

 **Files:**

 - `simple_is_string_characters_unique.py` - Simple, readable solution that's quick to implement but less efficient for long strings
 - `advanced_is_string_characters_unique.py` - Optimized solution with early exit capability for better performance on long strings.
-Also returns both unique and non-unique characters
+  In this implementation, the entire string is processed to also return both unique and non-unique characters for visualization.

 **Key Differences:**